ykchavan/RedHatSummit2019/README.md

 * On the *Edit Blueprint* page search the available packages in *Available Components* search box for "bison" package

 * Click on the "+" icon to add the packages
-* Add more package as you like
+* Add more packages if you like

 <br>
 <br>